 The full medals table follows:

-In other important news from the final day, GAMMA announced that it had signed an agreement with the country of Georgia to stage the GAMMA European MMA Championship 2021 in the country from 5-10 October.
+In other important news from the final day, GAMMA announced that it had signed an agreement with the country of Georgia to stage the GAMMA European MMA Championships 2021 in the country from 5-10 October.
 The Championship was initially scheduled to take place in Lamia, Greece but was moved to avoid putting any further strain on the local authorities currently battling with the fallout from the wildfires in the country.

 “The signing with Georgia reflects the excellent progress being made by GAMMA to solidify amateur MMA’s stature globally while guaranteeing a prosperous future for the sport.
-We are excited to be headed to Georgia, which has long had a great passion for mixed martial arts,” said GAMMA President Alex Engelhardt.
+We are excited to be headed to Georgia, which has long had a great passion for mixed martial arts,” said GAMMA President Alexander Engelhardt.
 “I would also like to thank our friends in Greece for their understanding.
 We are disappointed the Championship could not take place there this year but we are confident we will be back as soon as the circumstances allow it.
 We send them all our best during this challenging time.”

 Finally, in an exhibition match between two Kyrgyzstan social media influencers, Bakyt Makeev looked well on his way to victory before letting his emotions get the better of him, unleashing a series of illegal strikes to the back of Osmonov Askat’s head that saw him disqualified.